infographic

-Before starting to map the location factors, always look for the relevant historical data.
+Before starting to map the location factors, always look for the relevant historical cost data.
 There is no point in trying to invent the wheel yourself when others have already done it before.
 Data from similar projects in the same region can serve as a basis for establishing location factors.
-However, keep in mind that the process doesn’t finished here.
+However, keep in mind that the process doesn’t finish here.

 Always keep an eye on site characteristics that include properties such as landscape morphology, on- or offshore site, the accessibility of the site, and the availability of utilities such as electricity.